What Is Merkel Cell Carcinoma?

 These are by far the most common skin cancers.
 They rarely spread to other parts of the body, and usually can be cured with surgery.
-For more information on these cancers, see Skin Cancer: Basal and Squamous Cell.
+For more information on these cancers, see Basal and Squamous Cell Skin Cancer.

 These cancers develop from melanocytes, the pigment-making cells of the skin.
 Melanomas are much less common than basal and squamous cell cancers, but they are much more likely to spread and be life-threatening if not caught at an early stage.
-Melanoma is discussed in Melanoma Skin Cancer.
+Learn more in Melanoma Skin Cancer.